Code-Institute-Submissions/the-shamans-cat/README.md

 **Fixed Bug:**

 * **background-attachment property on iPhones**.
 Chrome dev tool showed that the hero images were displaying correctly on apple mobile devices, this was not the case.
 I looked on a real apple mobile device (iPhone 8) and the image looked awful.
 It only displayed part of the background image.
 At first I thought it was not recognising the the background-position property in the CSS.
 On further investigation, reading articles in stackoverflow https://stackoverflow.com/questions/3183467/css-background-position-not-working-in-mobile-safari-iphone-ipad, I discovered tha it was the background-attachment property that was not being interpreted as expected, so I removed the value of 'fixed' so it would use the default which is 'scroll'.
-I tested this and it worked, so I changed it on all the Hero Images, which now work as expected on iPhones.
+I tested this and it worked, so I changed it on all the hero images, which now work as expected on iPhones.

 **Outstanding Bugs**
 Error in console on Chrome Developer Tools.